david-rockwood/fimpad/README.md

 The text between [[[assistant]]] and [[[/assistant]]] is the ASSISTANT RESPONSE.

 If you are familiar with LLMs, you already know the above all-caps terms.
-If you are new to LLMs, I put those terms in all caps so that you will notice and remember them.
+If you are new to LLMs, I put those terms in all-caps so that you will notice and remember them.
 System prompts, user prompts, and assistant responses are the way that LLM chats are organized.

 User prompts are human input to the model.
 System prompts describe what the model should do with the human input.
 Assistant responses are the output from the model.